PureGold Mining is now a Madsen case study: CCAA, West Red Lake, restart risk, 2026 metrics, and what mining investors should verify.

 PureGold Mining is best understood as the former operator behind the PureGold/Madsen mine restart near Red Lake, Ontario.
 The old PureGold thesis was built around a high-grade Canadian gold mine with existing infrastructure and district credibility.

 That thesis broke when the mine failed to deliver consistent positive operating performance.
-PureGold suspended operations, entered creditor protection, and the asset was later acquired by West Red Lake Gold.
+PureGold suspended operations, sought CCAA protection, and the asset was later acquired by West Red Lake Gold.

 That does not erase the old PureGold failure.
 It reframes it.
 Madsen became a restart case study about what must change after a mine disappoints.